Seymour Financial Resilience IndexTM

 What the Index Measures

 The Seymour Financial Resilience IndexTM measures a household’s ability to get through financial hardship, stressors and shocks as a result of unplanned life events.
-The regression model has been created based on four-years’ of statistical analysis and modelling of consumer financial health, stress and resilience data from our independent longitudinal Financial Health Index (FHI) studies, first launched in 2017 for Canada.
+The Index is based on nine behavioural, sentiment and resilience indicators, and scores a person’s financial resilience (from 0 to 100) based on our proprietary model.

 Application and Benefits

 Access the Seymour Financial Resilience Index, our benchmark data and services to support your decisioning, strategy and impact.